BrainstormWilly/blocipedia/README.md

-## Blocipedia: A Wikipedia clone
+## Blocipedia: A Wikipedia clone ##

-Adding comment for test branch pull request
+A class project that mimic Wikipedia with multiple permissions

+# Software #
+* Ruby on Rails